-Elgaar Parishad Case: After defence lawyers, state opposes transfer of records to NIA court
+Elgaar Parishad case: After defence lawyers, state opposes transfer of records to NIA court

-The State government Friday urged a special court in Pune to reject an application filed by the National Investigation Agency (NIA), seeking transfer of all the court documents and seized objects in the Elgaar Parishad case to the NIA special court in Mumbai.
+The Maharashtra government on Friday urged a special court in Pune to reject an application filed by the National Investigation Agency (NIA), seeking transfer of all the court documents and seized objects in the Elgaar Parishad case to the NIA special court in Mumbai.

 District Government Pleader Ujjwala Pawar told the special court in Pune that the NIA’s application was “not legally tenable under the provision of law and particularly according to the provisions of the Unlawful Activities Prevention Act (UAPA) 1967 and NIA Act 2008”.